 Easier with an example on a golf course

 3 tee boxes have been simulated thanks to Hello Birdie GPS app on the Albatros, host of the 2018 Ryder Cup.
-For a player 20 HCP with an average distance and shot dispersion.
-In addition, we are able to determine the percentage chance of achieving a good performance.
-That is to say, to play 5 shots under his HCP.
+For a 20 HCP player with an average distance and shot dispersion.
+In addition, for each tee box, we determined the odds of achieving a good performance: playing 5 shots under 20 HCP.
 Here are the figures:

 🔵 From the blue tee: 21 extra shots